yosoufe/SelfStudyRobotics/hardware/realsense.md

 If you need to compile for different python versions, you need to install that specific python version and then use for example `python3.7` at the last line of above cmake.

-## Cross Compile for Jetson Nano on Host
+## Cross Compile for Jetson Nano on Ubuntu Host
-If you want to cross compile for jetson nano on host ubuntu machine, first follow the steps in [`cross_compile.md`](https://github.com/yosoufe/SelfStudyRobotics/blob/master/hardware/cross_compile.md) and then follow the previous section but on host and emulated ARM enviornment.
+If you want to cross compile for Jetson nano on host ubuntu machine, first follow the steps in [`cross_compile.md`](https://github.com/yosoufe/SelfStudyRobotics/blob/master/hardware/cross_compile.md) and then follow the previous section but on host and emulated ARM environment.

 After that we need to test our cross compiled binary directory.